This article explains how to manage your software subscriptions and provides best practice advice. It describes how you can:

 - The 'Recommended' label provides 'best protection'.
 It ensures you are fully protected and running the latest version of our Anti-Virus engine.
 We always advise that you subscribe to 'Recommended'.

-Depending on both the 'Platform' (operating system) selected, and your license, there may be several labeled versions i.e. subscriptions, available to you.
-The name of your license is displayed near the top of the Software Subscription window.
+Depending on both the 'Platform' (operating system) selected, and the type of license you have, there may be several labeled versions i.e. subscriptions, available to you.
+The name of your license/license family is displayed near the top of the Software Subscription window.

 The subscriptions that are available to you are displayed in the 'Version' drop-down list.
 Under normal circumstances, we always advise that you subscribe to Recommended.

 However, if for software management reasons you want to subscribe to a different version, e.g. 'Previous', 'Oldest', etc. check the drop-down list to see which are available to you.

 - 'Recommended' is the default and is described above.